-A Los Angeles-based state appeals court just overturned a rape conviction because a woman who was raped in her sleep by a man impersonating her boyfriend is unmarried.
+A Los Angeles-based state appeals court overturned a rape conviction because a woman who was raped in her sleep by a man impersonating her boyfriend is unmarried.
 The victim, who at first thought the man was her boyfriend, tried to stop him once she regained consciousness enough to realize he was an imposter.
-However, because the woman and her boyfriend are not a married couple, her rapist will walk away without penalty: The court said that its decision is based on a California law stating that tricking a victim into sex by impersonation only counts as rape if the victim is married.
+However, because the woman and her boyfriend are not a married couple, her rapist will walk away without penalty: The court said that its decision is based on a California law stating that tricking a victim into sex by impersonation only counts as rape if the victims are unmarried individuals.
 The three-judge panel of the 2nd District Court of Appeals wrote:

 A man enters the dark bedroom of an unmarried woman after seeing her boyfriend leave late at night, and has sexual intercourse with the woman while pretending to be the boyfriend.
 Has the man committed rape?
 Because of historical anomalies in the law and the statutory definition of rape, the answer is no, even though, if the woman had been married and the man had impersonated her husband, the answer would be yes.

-This ruling means that in California, rapists who attack unmarried men or women by impersonating their significant others are protected under state law.
+This ruling means that in California, rapists who attack unmarried individuals by impersonating their significant other are protected under state law.
 This horrifying concept is made even more infuriating when you consider how this affects gay men and women in the state, who are not allowed to marry.